LaVelle Smith Jr.: Biography

 Noticed by singer Michael Jackson, Smith landed a job as a dancer before becoming his choreographer.
 Smith worked on three of Jackson's world tours; Bad, Dangerous and HIStory.
 He also worked as a choreographer in Michael Jackson's Ghosts, and for the musical Thriller - Live.

 Smith appeared on the concert tours of The Rolling Stones, Diana Ross and Janet Jackson's Rhythm Nation 1814 Tour.
 Smith also worked for Victoria Beckham after the Spice Girl made a return as a solo artist.

-Smith was awarded four MTV Video awards for co-choreographing En Vogue's music videos "My Lovin'" (1992), "Free Your Mind" (1993), "Whatta Man" (1994) and Michael Jackson's duet with sister Janet, "Scream" (1995).
+Smith was awarded four MTV Video awards for co-choreographing En Vogue's music videos "My Lovin' (You're Never Gonna Get It)" (1992), "Free Your Mind" (1993), "Whatta Man" (1994) and Michael Jackson's duet with sister Janet, "Scream" (1995).
 The music video for Beyoncé's "Crazy in Love" won Smith his fifth MTV Video Music Award for Best Choreography in 2003.

 His other awards include a SSDC Bob Fosse award and an Emmy award.
 Smith was also the youngest inductee into the Millers Gallery of Greats.

 Smith has choreographed Invincible: A Glorious Tribute To Michael Jackson featuring Jeffrey Perez and Pete Carter.

 Smith's work with Michael Jackson is the subject of the 2019 documentary film The Man Behind The Dance.

+In 2022, Smith appeared as a featured guest at Kingvention, the annual Michael Jackson fan convention held in London.

 Personal life

-Moving from Los Angeles, California back to Louisville in 2001, the choreographer wanted to get away from the expensive party lifestyle of the city.
+Moving from Los Angeles, California back to Louisville, Kentucky in 2001, the choreographer wanted to get away from the expensive party lifestyle of the city and open up a Kebab shop called Hot Bitez.
+Michael Jackson's guitarist, Jennifer Batten also lives in the town.

-In his leisure time, Smith enjoys inspiring others to pursue their dreams and holds a free dance class at the Home of the Innocents.
-The free entry is due to Smith recalling "being young and not being able to afford dance classes.
-I just want to inspire them.
-There are opportunities out there, and it may just be a sentence that you say that they latch on to and that sparks them."